 Disagreements about a company’s valuation in any deal are not something new.
-The seller wants to get the highest possible price as he/she believes that the business is worth more than the acquirer thinks.
+The seller wants to get the highest possible price, and he/she may believe that the business is worth more than the acquirer thinks.
 The acquirer, on the other hand, is wary about the target company’s growth or retention of key employees or major customers.
-Amid all these, one of the solutions is earnouts, which help bridge the gap between an optimistic seller and a skeptical buyer.
+One possible solution to this dilemma is earnouts, which help bridge the gap between an optimistic seller and a skeptical buyer.

 Structuring the earnout is an important part of the M&A process.

 When Earnouts Gain Popularity